chromedp/examples/README.md

 they are written against changes.

-While every effort is made to ensure that these examples are kept up-to-date, it is expected that the examples made available here may occassionally break.
+While every effort is made to ensure that these examples are kept up-to-date, it is expected that the examples made available here may occasionally break.

 To file issues, use the [chromedp's issue tracker][3].